BEd (Griffith), MSc (Washington), PhD (Monash), FACE

 Frances has worked in the education and disability fields for almost 30 years.
 Prior employment has included St. Edmund's School for Students with Vision Impairments and Other Special Needs, Wahroonga NSW (1995-2005); the American School in Japan (ASIJ), the Tokyo International Learning Centre and Vocational Development Centre for the Blind in Tokyo (1994-1995); Lucas Gardens School, Canada Bay NSW (1991-1994); and St Mary’s School, Rydalmere NSW (1990-1991).

-Frances is involved in a range of professional associations including International Council for the Education of People with Visual Impairment (Pacific Chairperson), Australian Braille Authority (Examinations Board), South Pacific Educators in Vision Impairment (ICEVI representative), and Member of the Editorial Committee of Journal of South Pacific Educators in Vision Impairment (JSPEVI).
+Frances is involved in a range of professional associations including South Pacific Educators in Vision Impairment (President), International Council for the Education of People with Visual Impairment (2nd Vice President), and Convening Editor of the Journal of South Pacific Educators in Vision Impairment (JSPEVI).

 - Contemporary issues associated with educational standards and pedagogy